DustinPoon/DustinPoon/README.md

 - 👋 Hi, I’m @DustinPoon
-- 👀 I’m interested in DATA ANYALSIS
+- 👀 I’m interested in DATA
-- 🌱 I’m currently learning Economics&Social Data Analytics
+- 🌱 I’m currently learning Economics & Social Data Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 DustinPoon/DustinPoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.